trb-transformative-transit-data/tttd/index.md

 ---
-title: Transformative Trends in Transit Data
+title: TRB Standing Committee on Transit Data - AP090
 ---

 # Home

-Welcome to the website for TRB's Transformative Trends in Transit Data Subcommittee.
+Welcome to the website for TRB Standing Committee on Transit Data - AP090.

-The Joint Subcommittee on Transformative Trends in Transit Data (AP000/ABJ00) focuses on the generation, processing, and emerging opportunities for integrating existing and emerging transit data streams with other transit and transit-related datasets to strengthen the entire network of information.
+The TRB Standing Committee on Transit Data (formerly Joint Subcommittee on Transformative Trends in Transit Data (AP000/ABJ00)) focuses on the generation, processing, and emerging opportunities for integrating existing and emerging transit data streams with other transit and transit-related datasets to strengthen the entire network of information.

 ## Mission